Custom component - CustomComponent

 Calling scripts or ServiceProxy

 To obtain the response you should call the .subscribe() method known from RxJS.
-As with RxJS it is also advisable to call unsubscribe() at the appropriate time on the returned object.
-For example, unsubscribe can be called in the onDestroy
+As in RxJS, it is also advisable to call unsubscribe() at the appropriate time on the returned object.
+For example, unsubscribe can be invoked in the onDestroy

 method.

-Illustration 3.
-When using ServiceProxy or ScriptService it should be added to the list of used services on the CustomComponent:
+When using ServiceProxy or ScriptService, it should be added to the list of used services on the CustomComponent: Illustration 3.

-Illustration 4. are defined by the ids of the component input fields.
+section the ids of the component input fields are defined.
 Ids should not contain spaces.
+Illustration 4.

-Illustration 5.
-Defined input fields can be fed by other application components in the same way as complex components (ComplexComponent) - by mapping appropriate data in the
+"Input data" section Defined input fields can be fed by other application components in the same way asarrow-up-right complex components (ComplexComponent) - by mapping the appropriate data in the:

-section, which is displayed after selecting the button in the left panel Illustration 6a.
+Component translations section, which is displayed after selecting the button in the left panel

-you should add the translation key and the default value: Illustration 6b.
+Add translation button at the bottom of the panel, you should add the translation key and the default value:

 method

-Illustration 8. ).
-They are attached and handled in the same way as standard events defined in the platform.
-The action definition looks like this:
+).
+They are attached and handled in the same way as standard events defined on the platform.
+The action definition looks as follows:

 Window for defining CustomComponent input parameters

-() - sets the navigate-next-page button to active Keep in mind that calling the setInactiveForward afterViewInit method inside
+setActiveForward () - sets the button that navigates to the next page to active Keep in mind that calling the afterViewInit setInactiveForward

 The availability of functionality depends on the license and may not be available in all deployments.